-Partnerships for Forests supports investment models in which the private sector, public sector and communities can achieve improved returns from forests and sustainable land use.
+Partnerships for Forests supports investment models in which the private sector, public sector and communities can achieve shared value from forests and sustainable land use.

 What We Do